 - Review and make recommendations to Council on the planning, design and implementation of infrastructure for developing communities, specifically Environmental Assessments that relate to infrastructure required for future subdivision growth.

-- Review and make recommendations to Council on all front-ending agreements pertaining to items within the mandate of this Committee.
+- Review and make recommendations to Council on all front-ending agreements pertaining to items within the mandate of this Committee, including transportation matters.